Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: DLT-enabled IoT Data Smart Trading Architecture and Protocols

 \subsubsection{Buying on Demand (BoD)}

-\textit{BoD} protocol describes a process where the producer $\mathcal{S}_i$ publishes data information $\mathcal{D}_i$ to the market for selling via $s_i$ request.
-The smart contract will broadcast information of received data by buying offer $bo_i$ to other parties, e.g, \PP{$\mathcal{B}_i$} to ask whether they are interested in buying $\mathcal{D}_i$.
-If \PP{$\mathcal{B}_i$} is interested in $D_i$, it will accept the offer by generate $T_{i, add}$, and commit by $T_{i, commit}$ when get the payment requests from smart contract.
+\textit{BoD} protocol describes a process where the producer $\mathcal{S}_i$ publishes data $\mathcal{D}_i$ to the market for selling via $s_i$ request.
+The smart contract will broadcast information of received data \rv{from} buying offer $bo_i$ to other parties.
+For example, in a buying offer, \PP{$\mathcal{B}_i$ would ask whether \rv{others} are interested in buying $\mathcal{D}_i$.} If \PP{$\mathcal{B}_i$} is interested in $D_i$, it will accept the offer by generat\rv{ing} $T_{i, add}$, and commit by $T_{i, commit}$ when the payment requests from smart contract \rv{is received}.
 Then, the deal is settled as \textit{GT} protocol via $T_{i, settle}$.
 The process of \textit{BoD} protocol is described in Fig. \ref{fig:p2}.

 Vehicle-to-Industry (V2I) emission trading, with a frequent exchange of data between vehicles and the vehicle industry, is an appropriate use case for the \textit{BoD} protocol.
-In this scenario, the vehicles on the network act as the sellers of their emissions data, e.g., \ch{CO2}, \ch{NOx}, while manufacturers (vehicle industry), GoV e.g air quality management department, and data analytic organizations act as the buyers for maintaining accurate, secure tamper-proof vehicular emissions data.
-In V2I, the data being exchanged are used for the purpose of creating a trusted life-cycle emissions or fuel economy monitoring.
+In this scenario, the vehicles on the network act as the sellers of their emissions data, e.g., \ch{CO2}, \ch{NOx}, while manufacturers (vehicle industry), \textbf{GoV} e.g air quality management department, and data analytic organizations act as the buyers for maintaining accurate, secure tamper-proof vehicular emissions data.
+In V2I, the data being exchanged are used for the purpose of creating a trusted life-cycle emission or fuel economy monitoring.